 Employers should ensure that the workplace is safe by meeting the COVID-secure standards – these can be found here.

-What is essential is that all of the above is born in mind.
-That every employer undertakes robust and transparent risk-assessment of every different aspect of re-opening and share these with their employees to ensure that any return can be done as safely as possible.
+What is essential is that every employer undertakes robust and transparent risk-assessment of every different aspect of school life and the working day and share these with their employees to ensure that the workplace is as safe as possible.

 There are five basic principles of COVID-19 workplace control and these should be at the forefront of considerations when developing the safe systems of work to become COVID Secure

 Develop and implement cleaning, hand washing and hygiene procedures.

 Help people to work from home wherever possible.

 Where people cannot be 2 metres apart, manage transmission risk by implementing additional measures.

 In addition to this, in education settings, bubbles should be implemented and closely adhered to.
 Staff should not move across multiple ‘bubbles’.

 People who are defined as clinically extremely vulnerable are at very high risk of severe illness from COVID-19.
 There are 2 ways you may be identified as clinically extremely vulnerable:

 You have one or more of the conditions listed, or